eBay/arc/packages/arc-webpack/README.md

 ## Adaptive Resources & Components (ARC) plugin for Webpack

 `arc-webpack` can be used for a client Webpack config, a server Webpack config, or both at the same time!

 ### Client bundling

+A Webpack config file can export an array of config objects, so we are able to create multiple client bundles at once.

 1. You will need to have a list of the possible flag combinations your web app is catering to in order to generate the client-side bundles ahead of time: